 This is what you use to fight for the readers’ attention.
 An intro should explain to readers what they’re about to read without actually telling them.
 This achieves by using the intro to explain a problem in a way that will help your audience relate to it, and also announce that the solution to the problem is what the topic of the rest of the article is going to be.

 Headings and subheadings, use to break up content into smaller chunks.
 They also help give the readers who prefer scanning over reading an insight into the content of the article, and they are a great place to include keywords.

 Walls of text are to be avoided at all costs.
 There’s nothing that will turn the readers off your content as a big chunk of text with no paragraphs.
 While the length and the number of paragraphs can vary, they shouldn’t be longer than three or four sentences, and you can put more than one paragraphs under a subheading.

 - Lists and bullet points

 When you have content you can present in the form of a list, go for it.
-People love reading list, and they are a great way of organizing a blog post.
+People love reading lists, and they are a great way of organizing a blog post.

 The longer your blog post is, the more it will depend on images to break the text and give the readers a moment of rest.
 But even a relatively short post of 300 words should contain an image, an infographic, or some other form of eye candy.
-People notice images much more than they notice text, and if you’re really skilled you can use images not just to attract attention to your text, but to complement it and expand on it.
+People notice images much more than they notice text.
+And if your skill you can use images not just to attract attention to your text.
+But to complement it and expand on it.